Monviech/ndp-proxy-go/README.md

 The daemon proxies and synthesizes IPv6 Neighbor Discovery messages, forwarding or responding as needed to maintain connectivity across isolated segments.

-1. **Bridges Router Advertisements** – Forwards RAs from the upstream router to downstream interfaces, allowing SLAAC-based autoconfiguration.
-2. **Proxies Neighbor Discovery** – Relays or synthesizes NS/NA messages so peers on different interfaces can reach each other transparently.
-3. **Installs Per-Host Routes** – Creates /128 routes for learned neighbors to enable proper Layer 3 forwarding.
-4. **Validates Addresses** – Only proxies addresses within known prefixes.

 ---

 Key Features